 5.2.
-If we provide any advice to you, including in any instructions or manuals provided to you with the dishes, then you should follow these carefully.
+If we provide any advice to you, including in any instructions or manuals provided to you with the goods or packaging, then you should follow these carefully.
 We will not be liable to you for any damage that is caused due to your failure to follow such advice or instructions.
 5.3.
-You will be responsible for the goods from the point at which we deliver them to you.
+You will be responsible for the goods and packaging from the point at which we deliver them to you.

 5.4.
 You will only own the goods once we have received full payment for them.

 5.5.
 Neither we nor any third parties provide any warranty or guarantee as to the accuracy, timeliness, performance, completeness or suitability of the information and materials found or offered on this website for any particular purpose.
 You acknowledge that such information and materials may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.